jleong1/FlaskApp2/README.md

 # FlaskApp2
 This is another version of our FeelsApp with an updated and more modular structure of the app.

-This app was created with flask via virtualenv following tutorials created by [Lalith Polepeddi](https://github.com/lpolepeddi) before being modified. - *P.s: Thanks Lalith!*
+Also, this app was created with flask via virtualenv following tutorials created by [Lalith Polepeddi](https://github.com/lpolepeddi) before being modified. - *P.s: Thanks Lalith!*

 ### **Before cloing this git!**
 Here are some linux-based commands required to have the app set up for development.